Louis Brandeis Supreme Court nomination: Judiciary Committee review

 Since 1828, many Supreme Court nominations have been sent to the Senate Committee on the Judiciary for review.
-Since a Senate rule was adopted in 1868 requiring all nomination to be sent to an appropriate standing committee, it has been practice that nearly all Supreme Court nominations have been reviewed by the Judiciary Committee.
+Since a Senate rule was adopted in 1868 requiring all nominations to be sent to an appropriate standing committee, it has been practice that nearly all Supreme Court nominations have been reviewed by the Judiciary Committee.
 However, before Brandeis, reviews by the Judiciary Committee of nominations had been brief and closed to the public.
-Contrarily to previous practice, the review of Brandeis' nomination lasted months and featured public hearings.
+Contrary to previous practice, the review of Brandeis' nomination lasted months and featured public hearings.
 It was not until June 1, 1916, more than four months after the nomination was made, that the Judiciary Committee ended its review.

-Brandeis' Judiciary Committee review featured hearings.
-The Judiciary Committee's hearings on Brandeis nomination took place over a four-month period.
+Brandeis' Judiciary Committee review featured hearings by the Judiciary Committee's which took place over a four-month period.
 Before Brandeis' nomination, there had been only one recorded instance in which hearings had been conducted as part of a Judiciary Committee review of a Supreme Court nominee, with two closed door hearings having been held on December 16 and 17, 1873 on the nomination of George Henry Williams.

 The purported reasons given for why there were to be hearings held on Brandeis' nomination were concerns about assertions that he was a controversial liberal, a supposedly dangerous radical, and that he might lack "judicial temperament".
 However, actual motivations for holding hearings on Brandeis' nomination came from both antisemitism against Brandeis and from disdain for the public-interest work that had earned Brandeis a reputation as the "People's Lawyer".
 Opponents of Brandeis' nomination publicly played down antisemitic motivations.
 Senator Lee Slater Overman claimed that the hearings were needed because the nomination had come as "a great surprise," and that senators therefore needed "to get all the facts available about the nominee."
 The Chicago Tribune speculated that the hearings were going to be held because, "enemies of Mr. Brandeis think one of the surest ways of beating him is to hold a series of hearings.".
 The International News Service believed that the unprecedented move to hold open hearings on a Supreme Court nomination was due to, "the precedent-destroying fact that Mr. Brandeis is a Jew".
 Brandeis' religion was an unspoken factor in the hearings, however.
-The published testimony and reports from the hearings show only one instance when Brandeis' Jewish faith was given any mention, with Boston-based lawyer Francis Peabody on March 2, 1916, testifying that he had not known Brandeis' faith in a past instance, and that it "made no difference as far as my opinion of him goes" when Brandeis' faith was later publicized.
+The published testimony and reports from the hearings show only one instance when Brandeis' Jewish faith was given any mention, with Boston-based lawyer Francis Peabody on March 2, 1916, testifying that he had not known of Brandeis' faith at the time of a past matter involving Brandeis, and that it had "made no difference as far as my opinion of him goes" when Brandeis' faith was later publicized.